 It's a whale.
 The sensation of surrealism left her numb.
 I'm sitting on a humpbacked whale.
 Waves were lapping at her legs and waist.
 She got sprayed with a fine mist of water as the creature exhaled through the hole in its head.

 Tearing her eyes away from the horizon that peaked out from behind one of the cliffs, she noted that the water was full of whales.
-On the back of one, not five meters from her, sat Thais.
-She gave Dyils a cheerful, but tired wave.
+Not five meters from her, on the back of another one sat Thais.
+She gave Dylis a cheerful, but tired wave.
 "Are you un-"